 Pros

-- Fully privacy-focused with no cookies and anonymized data by default
+- Privacy-focused with no cookies and anonymized data by default

 - Lightweight Go library and multiple SDKs (JS, PHP, Laravel, etc.)